rm720/comp1100-assignment3/README.md

 Once you've gotten a bot with Minimax with Alpha-Beta pruning, there's still room for improvement.
-- Try and sort your moves for Alpha Beta pruning to have a better move ordering, since Alpha Beta pruning works best if looks at the best moves first.
+- Try and sort your moves for Alpha Beta pruning to have a better move ordering, since Alpha Beta pruning works best if look at the best moves first.
 - There are algorithms such as Negascout or
 MTD(f) which attempt to improve on Alpha-Beta pruning.
 - If most of your time is spent calculating new boards, because the